Using your own super contribution system

 In a rush?
 Call us on 1800 630 692 (8.30am to 6.00pm Melbourne time, Monday to Friday).

 You’ll need the employee’s: UniSuper member number, name, address, date of birth; TFN; payment amount and types (super guarantee, salary sacrifice, voluntary contributions); pay period start and end dates.

 You don’t need to register with us as a sole trader unless you’re paying an employee.

-You can submit a notice of intent via your personal online account.
+Submit a notice of intent via your personal online account.
 This should take just 3 minutes to complete.

 There are certain things you should consider before making contributions, such as eligibility and caps.
 Time limits apply to converting your funds to concession contributions.

 For more information, read our After-tax contributions page.

 Not sure what a clearing house is?
 Want to know when super contributions are due?

 Visit our Employer support page to learn more about meeting your super obligations.